guyplusplus/Simple-Circuit-Breaker/README.md

 ![State Machine](./state_machine.jpg)

-The following configuration properties are supported
+The following Resilience4j configuration properties are supported. maxDurationOpenInHalfOpenState is a new property described in the sample code paragraph.

 | Config property | Default Value | Special Values |
 | ------------- | ------------- | --------|